 Imagine the slow, almost mindful experience of pouring your coffee this way.
 It’s less hassled, less rushed, and just smooth.
 Want to impress someone?
 Create a steaming cup of Joe with one of these!
 It really is as easy as it looks to get started, although will take time to perfect.

-Simply put your coffee in the funnel, pour hot water over the coffee grounds through a filter and wait.
+Simply put your coffee in the funnel, pour hot water over the coffee grounds in a slow, circular motion through a filter, and wait.

 Just remember to go slow.

 Using a pour over dripper is an easy way of controlling how you make your coffee, how much you make (think zero waste!), and what temperature you make it at- what’s not to love about that?!

 You also control the flow of water.
 Not only that, but the entire process ensures that best possible circulation and expansion of the coffee beans, which gives them a better, fuller, and deeper flavor.